daattali/beautiful-jekyll/_drafts/vsphere-environments-in-the-ransomware-landscape.md

 1. He/she will try to escalate privileges (with [CVE-2020-1472 ](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2020-1472)for instance)
 2. Get access to a management box, either get access to vCenter if the account can or use a vulnerability such as [CVE-2019-5544](https://www.vmware.com/security/advisories/VMSA-2019-0022.html), [CVE-2020-3992](https://www.vmware.com/security/advisories/VMSA-2020-0023.html) or [CVE-2021-21985](https://www.vmware.com/security/advisories/VMSA-2021-0010.html) for instance
 3. Process to shut down the VMs and encrypt the content of the datastores with an [ELF executable](https://securelist.com/ransomexx-trojan-attacks-linux-systems/99279/) on each vSphere host and leave a ransom note in the datastore for the VI admin to find.

+Now if it happens, **it is recommended against paying the ransom** as there is no garanty you will get your data back.
+Your best course of action is to do a deep anti-virus sweep across all of your IT environments (workstations especially) and restore the servers from Backup.

+### How to protect from ransomware attacks on vSphere ESXi

+As mentioned earlier, there is no magic anti-virus that will prevent ransomware or get rid of it should you get hit.
+The best way to protect from it is to implement industry standard best practices and harden your VMware environment.

+* Follow the [VMware security configuration guide ]()(encompasses all the VMware related best practices).
+* Do not expose any service to internet (obvious but hey...).
+* Avoid third party vCenter plugins.
+* Enable Secure Boot and vSphere Trust Authority in vSphere.
+* Use different user/password for vCenter, hosts, out-of-band cards etc...
+* Educate your user on virus, phishing and social engineering.
+* **PATCH YOUR SYSTEMS...
+ALL OF THEM**.
+* Use 2FA on vCenter and on a bastion (use a bastion).
+* Restrict management network access to trusted admins (IP ranges etc...).
+* Secure Active Directory (most attacks go for the AD first).
+* Use syslog servers for audit trails.
+* Use a solid and secure password manager (no browser saved credentials).
+* Antivirus on workstations and servers.